 Jericho romaine lettuce

 We love this lettuce.
-It has been a staple in our gardens for years now.
+It has been a staple in our gardens for years now, and can even handle warm Virginia summers.
 It grows large, robust, perfect heads of romaine lettuce.
 The leaves are crunchy and sturdy enough to stand up to a Caesar dressing, with none of the tough, leathery qualities of store-bought romaine.

 Growing notes: Jericho is one of the most heat-tolerant lettuces we know of, so we plant our starts in the garden well into August, spaced one plant per square foot.
 To harvest, we remove about a third of the outer leaves at a time, allowing Jericho to continue producing for several more weeks.